 Enhancing analytical capabilities

-According to a TDWI survey, over 60% of companies have integrated OLAP into their data warehouse strategy.
+OLAP functions as the analytical engine on top of that warehouse, running interactive operations on multidimensional cubes.
 After establishing a robust foundation, businesses can use OLAP to realize the full potential of their data.
 OLAP functions as an analytical engine, enabling interactive operations on multidimensional cubes stored in compatible database systems.

 OLAP models in data warehouse architecture